chug2k/Instructor-Syllabus/class-discussions/retros.md

 # Friday Retros

-Every Friday we take 30 minutes to reflect on the week.
+Every Friday we take 30 minutes to reflect on the events of the week.
 At the beginning of the cohort the retros are more self-reflective and an opportunity to look for red-flags and gain introspective on the group personality of the class.
 Retros are typically open discussion lead by one of the instructors.

 Here is a list of possible retro discussion prompts.
 Retros can be molded to suit the needs of the instruction team.
 Some classes will need more prompts than others.